 Many French Knights refused to attack Zara, left army

-He also points out that the knights from France refused attack Zara and that many then immediately deserted the Crusader army.
-This matter-of-fact manner of the recording of history continues with his description of the Siege at Constantinople as well.
+He also points out that the knights from France refused to attack Zara and that many then immediately deserted the Crusader army.
+This matter-of-fact manner of the recording of history continues with his description of the Siege at Constantinople, as well.

 He is clearly appalled at the actions of the Crusaders and describes the destruction and theft of objects of inestimable value.
 He stated with awe that the great city of Constantinople had priceless ancient relics that were equivalent to what the rest of the world possessed combined.

 Scholars say that throughout his book, Villehardouin shows an understanding of history and of Greek culture that allows for a more complete view than what one may be inclined to believe, knowing that he was a Crusader himself.